Mastering Futures Session Times: Your Global Trading Guide

 Factors Influencing Futures Session Times

 Futures session times aren’t set in stone.
 They’re shaped by several key factors that keep the market ticking like a well-oiled machine.
-Let’s dive into what makes these trading windows open and close when they do.
+Session timing can also impact price volatility, as periods with lower liquidity—such as pre-open and after-hours—often see increased price fluctuations and wider spreads.

 Market Liquidity and Volume